0x80/typed-firestore-server/README.md

 uniformly, which is typically the case.

-If you have collections with specific documents that have their own distinct type, you can declare the type for each individual document using a `DocumentReference`, and then use the functions that are focused on specific documents, like `getSpecificDocument`.
+If you have collections with specific documents that have their own distinct types, you can declare the type for each individual document using a `DocumentReference`, and the API that is focused on specific documents, like `getSpecificDocument`.

 ### Handling Single Documents